 Creative gardening solutions like aeroponics have become very popular in recent years.
 Issues like soil erosion, extreme weather events and water quality issues have created a need for innovation in the farming and gardening communities.

 Aeroponic systems deliver nutrients directly to the roots, allowing plants to grow faster and creating bigger yields.
 The absence of a growing medium prevents pathogens and pests from damaging your plants, and the ability to go vertical reduces the need for bending and kneeling.

 Below I’ve compiled a detailed aeroponics review to investigate the 15 pros and 7 cons that anyone interested in growing needs to know.

 Advantages of Aeroponics

 Since its development, aeroponics has been gaining in popularity due to its unparalleled efficiency in growing nutritious and delicious food.
-Continuous advancement in the technology gives growing with aeroponics many advantages over other gardening techniques.
+Continuous advancement in technology gives growing with aeroponics many advantages over other gardening techniques.